 Onset of labour

-Figure 1 presents data on the onset of labour of women who gave birth, by selected maternal characteristics, for 2022.
-Select the trend button to see how data has changed over a 13-year period (where available).
+Figure 1 presents trend data on the onset of labour of women who gave birth, by selected maternal characteristics, between 2010 (or earliest available year of data) and 2023.
+Select the ‘Current data’ button to view 2023 data.

 Figure 1: Proportion of women who gave birth, by onset of labour and selected topic